 The smart use of images within your pages offers additional information and context that plain words cannot.
 It is imperative that all images provide value and further add to the message of your content.

 Skip the meaningless stock photos of business people shaking hands, sitting in meetings, or randomly smiling for no apparent reason.

 Images demonstrating how to perform an action or task

-If you must use stock images or photos ensure they are cropped and adequately formatted to fit the web page.
-Use software to make some excellent banner designs - this will not only demonstrate professionalism yet be more eye-catching to the visitor.
+If you must use stock images or photos, ensure they are cropped and adequately formatted to fit the web page.
+Use software to make some excellent banner designs – this will not only demonstrate professionalism but will be more eye-catching to the visitor.

 Tip: Image files should be named in a way that briefly describes the contents.
 Please don’t go stuffing it with keywords.

 An accurate and identifying one-to-five word file name is satisfactory.